parazeeknova/nyxtext/.github/README.md

 ### 👐 Contributing

 > [!NOTE]<br>
-> Thank you for considering contributing to NyxNote!
+> Thank you for considering contributing to Nyxtext!
 We welcome contributions from everyone, whether you're fixing a bug, adding a feature, or improving documentation.

 See [CONTRIBUTING.md](../docs/CONTRIBUTING.md)